List of The League of Extraordinary Gentlemen titles: The League of Extraordinary Gentlemen, Volume III: Century (2009–2012)

-The League of Extraordinary Gentlemen: Nemo Trilogy
+The League of Extraordinary Gentlemen: Nemo Trilogy (2013–2015)

-Presented as a stand-alone hardcover spin-off rather than a new League of Extraordinary Gentlemen story, the trilogy consists of three chapters, Nemo: Heart of Ice, Nemo: The Roses of Berlin, and Nemo: River of Ghosts.
+This spin-off from the main League of Extraordinary Gentlemen story consists of three chapters, published as standalone hardcover books: Nemo: Heart of Ice, Nemo: The Roses of Berlin, and Nemo: River of Ghosts.

 Nemo: Heart of Ice follows Janni Dakkar to Antarctica in 1925.
 The story opens with Nemo and her crew robbing a great treasure from Ayesha, who appears to have great influence over Charles Foster Kane.
 Nemo travels to Antarctica as her father once did on a trip that drove him mad.
 Kane recruits Frank Reade Jr., Jack Wright, and Tom Swift to retrieve Ayesha's treasure from Nemo.
 The trio follow her to Antarctica where they encounter a pit that leads to Yuggoth, a mysterious white giant and an ice sphinx.

 Nemo: The Roses of Berlin takes place in 1941 where Janni Dakkar and Broad Arrow Jack's daughter Hira and her husband Armand Robur are captured by Adenoid Hynkel's Nazi-forces.
 Nemo and Jack go to Berlin on a rescue mission only to find out they have been lured into a trap.
 They are soon pursued by the remains of the Twilight Heroes, Maria and Dr. Caligari.
-Dr. Mabuse later helps the pair evade capture and reveals to them the plot had been orchestrated by Ayesha, who has become an ally of Hynkel, to get her vengeance after the events of "Heart of Ice".
+Dr. Mabuse later helps the pair evade capture and reveals to them that the plot had been orchestrated by Ayesha, who has become an ally of Hynkel, to get her vengeance after the events of "Heart of Ice".

 Nemo: River of Ghosts takes place in the year of 1975 and is set in South America.
 Janni sets off down the vastness of the Amazon, from the ruined city of Yu-Atlanchi to the fabulous plateau of Maple White Land to settle scores with old enemies.

-The League of Extraordinary Gentlemen, Volume IV: Tempest
+The League of Extraordinary Gentlemen, Volume IV: Tempest (2018–2019)

-The fourth volume was released in six parts, starting in June 2018.
+The fourth volume was released in six parts, starting in 2018.
 Not only has it been announced as the last League story, but also creators Alan Moore and Kevin O'Neill have described it as their final work in the comic book medium.
 The plot is described as follows: "Opening simultaneously in the panic-stricken headquarters of British Military Intelligence, the fabled Ayesha's lost African city of Kor and the domed citadel of 'We' on the devastated Earth of the year 2996, the dense and yet furiously-paced narrative hurtles like an express locomotive across the fictional globe from Lincoln Island to modern America to the Blazing World; from the Jacobean antiquity of Prospero's Men to the superhero-inundated pastures of the present to the unimaginable reaches of a shimmering science-fiction future.
 With a cast-list that includes many of the most iconic figures from literature and pop culture, and a tempo that conveys the terrible momentum of inevitable events, this is literally and literarily the story to end all stories".